mpievolbio-scicomp/PyTripalSerializer/README.md

 The challenge here is that the JSON-LD API only provides one document at a time.
 Querying a single document with e.g. the `arq` utility (part of the [Apache-Jena](https://jena.apache.org/) package) is no problem.
-The problem starts when one then attempts to run queries against other JSON-LD documents referenced in the first document as object IRIs but.
-These object IRIs are not part of the current document (graph) and SPARQL in its current implementation does not support dynamic generation of graph URIs.
+The problem starts when one then attempts to run queries against other JSON-LD documents referenced in the first document as object URIs but.
+These object URIs are not part of the current document (graph).
+Instead, they point to separate graph.
+SPARQL in its current implementation does not support dynamic generation of graph URIs from e.g. object URIs.
 Hence the need for a code that recursively parses a JSON-LD document including all referenced documents.

-While this is a generic problem, the current implementation aims only at Tripal(v3) websites.
+Of course this is a generic problem.
+This package implements a solution targeted for Tripal JSON-LD APIs but with minimal changes it should be adaptable for other JSON-LD APIs.
 ## Installation

 ### PyPI Releases